digitechmahmud/Civic-Photography-Service/README.md

 ## Feature & Functionality ##

- Markup : * It's a Photography service related website.
+# It's a Photography service related website.
- Markup : * All data serve from node express js server dynamically.
+# All data serve from node express js server dynamically.
- Markup : * Use MongoDB for store data and retrieve data.
+# Use MongoDB for store data and retrieve data.
- Markup : * Using firebase authentication system.
+# Using firebase authentication system.
- Markup : * And use react router and private route also.
+# And use react router and private route also.